Governance Risk & Compliance (GRC)

 Being able to identify employee-related risks allows energy sector business leaders to intervene and address these risks with the employee before they snowball into something that could seriously compromise the integrity of the organization.
 Turning a blind eye or not having any visibility to these concerns puts a company at greater risk for a security breach, regulatory noncompliance, revenue loss, legal liability, or reputational harm.

 The intersection of cybersecurity, compliance, and safety within the energy industry is crucial.
-Organizations often manage each issue independently and have separate policies in place for each, however, behaviors of individuals can create risks in all of the above categories.
+Organizations often manage each issue independently and have separate policies in place for each, however, the behaviors of individuals can create risks in all of the above categories.
 For instance, the same distracted individual going through tough financial or personal circumstances can wind up on different paths by creating cyber risk and workplace safety issues.
 For the most optimal solutions to account for every overlapping risk scenario in the workplace, automated controls should be implemented to ensure policies are being followed.
 Organizations, especially in the at-risk energy sector, need to get past manual ad-hoc reporting processes and put proactive measures in place that go beyond intermittent background checks.

 In this dynamic environment of evolving threats, the energy sector and utility companies must not only use every tool at their disposal to guard against increasingly savvy and intelligent cyberattacks, but understand how to synchronize technology, company policy, and best practices into an integrated solution.
-The key to having a successful integrated solution is timely internal communication and documentation, and an active risk mindset.
+The key to having a successfully integrated solution is timely internal communication and documentation, and an active risk mindset.